 Gallatin undergraduate students may file a pass/fail option for certain courses by specified deadlines, as explained below.
 Gallatin students must file their pass/fail grade option request with Gallatin even if the course is being offered by another school within the University.

-** Non-Gallatin students taking Gallatin courses should investigate the pass/fail grade option policy of his/her home school.
+Non-Gallatin students taking Gallatin courses should investigate their home school's pass/fail grade option policy.

 Undergraduate students may file a pass/fail option for most Gallatin courses as well as most courses taken at other schools within the University (including some NYU study abroad classes).